simplegeo/java-simplegeo/README.md

 We hope you find this version of the client much more useful than the 1.0 release.

+## Google App Engine

+If you need to run this client on Google App Engine, you can use the dev/feature/gae branch for now.
+This will be merged into master when a clean way of doing this is determined.

 ## Getting Started

 For network tests to succeed, you'll want to clone and start the mock SimpleGeo